 4 – White Fire OG Thrives in a Greenhouse

-This tip is probably only useful for a small minority of readers, but for seasoned growers, nothing beats cultivating marijuana in a greenhouse.
+This tip is probably only useful for a small minority of readers.
+However, for seasoned growers, nothing beats cultivating marijuana in a greenhouse.
 As White Fire OG grows well outdoors but is susceptible to mold, a greenhouse makes perfect sense.
-Your plants still benefit from the light of the sun but are still enclosed in a controlled environment with optimal temperature and humidity levels.
+Your plants benefit from sunlight while enclosed in a controlled environment with optimal temperature and humidity levels.

 Here are some of the advantages: